 Andrew Jablonski ‘19 is going to Berlin, Germany, after graduating with majors in German, French and international affairs.
 While he is there, the Newmarket, New Hampshire, native hopes to work with children who have immigrant backgrounds.
 Additionally, Jablonski wants to volunteer outside the classroom with refugee organizations that are teaching newcomers to speak German to help them better integrate into German society.

 “Without the UNH German program and its intensity, I would not be where I am today, which is a future Fulbright Scholar,” Jablonski says.
 “I am honored to represent UNH as an alumnus abroad, as well as the United States.”

-Katja Kleyensteuber ‘16, a high school music teacher in Claremont, New Hampshire, is one of two alternates who will go to their chosen country should a finalist decline their award or if additional funding becomes available.
-Kleyensteuber applied to go to the Netherlands.
+Katja Kleyensteuber ‘16, a high school music teacher in Claremont, New Hampshire, was also selected as an alternate.
+She applied to go to the Netherlands.

 “I am curious about the connection and similarities between teaching/learning music and language, which would be my research focus if I get to go,” Kleyensteuber says.
 “This would also help me better integrate ESL students into my music classrooms in the future.”